bmorton/deployster/README.md

 ### Todo

+* Test coverage
+* Tutorial/examples for how to set this up, what's required, the limitations, and how your Docker images should be configured
+* HTTPS support
+* Vagrantfile for easy experimentation and testing
 * Allow tasks, such as `rake db:migrate` to be run before a deploy
 * Allow multiple instances to be started at once
 * Add support for multiple unit templates
+* Add support for Docker containers that need volumes linked (not stateless)